symbolicns3/symbolicns3.github.io/index.md

 Master Student: Mingrui Zhang

-Undergraduate Student: TBD
+Undergraduate Student: Asmita Jayswal

 High-School Student: Stephen Jiang

 # Educational activities and broader impact

-The project has provided or will provide several students with trainings in network simulation, network protocols, software testing, symbolic execution, and technical writing and presentations.
+The project has provided and will conitnute to provide several students with trainings in network simulation, network protocols, software testing, symbolic execution, and technical writing and presentations.

 Symbolic NS-3 being developed in this project will likely enable the networking community to more efficiently test network protocols for measuring worst-case performance or finding low-probability bugs in a large test space.
 The first version of Symbolic NS-3 has been released to the NS-3 community.
 A technical report, a lightning talk, and a demo have been presented to NS-3 community.
 Based on the feedbacks, we are developing the next version of Symbolic NS-3 to be released in early 2022.